BeyondLabsEY/meeting-reaction-functions/README.md

     "emotion": {"positive": 1.0, "neutral": 0.0, "negative": 0.0}}]}
 ```

-*queueImaging: is triggered by ```reaction-imaging``` queue.
+* *queueImaging*: is triggered by ```reaction-imaging``` queue.
 Each entry of the queue has the file details in order to download and process to face analysis API.

-*queueRecording: is triggered by ```reaction-recording``` queue.
+* *queueRecording*: is triggered by ```reaction-recording``` queue.
 Each entry of the queue has the file details in order to download and process to speech to text API.

 ### Core SDK